OnSite Employer Testing logo — on-site and mobile employer drug and alcohol testing services

 What should employers prepare before an on-site or mobile testing visit?

-Confirm the donor list or selection context, assign a site contact, reserve private space, communicate expectations to supervisors, and have policy-authorized signers available for custody forms.
-For large days, plan donor flow and breaks with us in advance.
+Confirm who is testing, assign a site contact, reserve private space, brief supervisors on donor flow, and have authorized signers available for forms.
+On big days, plan breaks and throughput with us ahead of time.

 Can you support hiring events or large employee groups in one window?

-Yes.
-Multi-collector deployments, staggered appointments, or batched windows are common for onboarding or annual programs.
-Share headcount and site constraints in your quote request so we staff realistically.
+Yes—multi-collector days, staggered slots, or batched windows work for onboarding or annual cycles.
+Share headcount and site limits in your quote so staffing stays realistic.

 What information is needed to request a quote or schedule collections?

-Program type (DOT, non-DOT, or both), locations, approximate headcount, specimen or panel direction from your TPA if applicable, and preferred timing.
-Use the quote request for structured intake; use contact for a short question without full program details.
+Program type (DOT, non-DOT workplace policy, breath alcohol, and/or occupational health such as TB or titers), locations, rough headcount, panel or specimen direction from your TPA if you have one, and preferred timing.
+Use the quote request for structured intake; use contact for a quick question without full program detail.

 What is chain of custody in workplace drug testing?